matthewdillon1/Download-Starred-Email-Threads-Script/README.md

 The arbitrary 180 day benchmark I chose as an "inactive" email thread can be adjusted by the user using the *daysEmailThreadInactive* variable on line 44 of the script.
 The name of the "Downloaded Emails" Google Drive folder can also be edited by the user using the *downloadedEmailsFolderName* variable on line 27.

 ## Personal Deployment Results
-Once the script was finalized, I showed the code and the process to my director at the company to advertise the solution I had developed, which not only addresses the new corporate email retention policy but also aleviates any concerns he had about sharing my other automated email forwarding script.
+Once the script was finalized, I showed the code and the process to my director at the company to advertise the solution I had developed, which not only addresses the new corporate email retention policy but also alleviates any concerns he had about sharing my other automated email forwarding script.
 He was quite impressed with the abilities of this new script, and he scheduled a meeting for me to showcase it to the corporate director of compliance at the organization.

 Even though I had my director's support and the corporate compliance team was really excited about the prospect of this solution, steps to implement it across the company were unfortunately never pursued.